MetteHejberg/Vis_assignment1/README.md

 - Save a CSV which has one column for the filename and three columns showing the filenames of the closest images in descending order

 ## 2. Methods
-This repository contains two scripts to find similarity between images
+This repository contains two scripts that find similarity between images

 ```color_histogram_comparison.py``` extracts histograms and calcutes distance scores based these.
 It is a quick and easy way to get results, however it only takes colors into account, which can yield surprising results